networkservicemesh/networkservicemesh/docs/guide-kind.md

 ## `kind` lifecycle management

-To start a `kind` cluster, just run:
+To start a `kind` cluster, just run the below command from root networkservicemesh directory:

 ```shell
 $ make kind-start